comboshreddies/kubectl-tks/README.md

 ## one-liner with dry run mode

-You can always run command in dry-run mode with -d flag, only output will be printed, but templated fields will encoded.
+You can always run command in dry-run mode with -d flag, only output will be printed, but templated fields are resolved.
 Table shows podname, pod number, script line number, then command that would have been executed

 ```console
 $ kubectl tks -n test-run start -l app=nginx  "_ exec {{k8s_pod}} -c nginx -- env" -d